gklyne/I-D/app/app.md

 The choice of authority depends on the purpose of the app URI within the implementation.
 Below are some recommendations:

-1. For security/sandboxing when independently interpreting resources in an archive, the authority SHOULD be a
+1. _Sandboxing_, when independently interpreting resources in an archive, the authority SHOULD be a
   UUID v4 {{RFC4122}} created with a suitable random number generator {{RFC4086}}.
   This ensures with high probablity that the app base URI is globally unique.
 An application MAY choose to reuse a previously assigned UUID that is associated with the archive.
-2. For referencing resources in an archive accessed at a particular URL, the authority SHOULD be generated as a name-based UUID v5 {{RFC4122}}; that is based on the SHA1 concatination of the URL namespace `6ba7b811-9dad-11d1-80b4-00c04fd430c8` (as UUID bytes) and the ASCII bytes of the particular URL.
+2. _Location-based_, for referencing resources in an archive accessed at a particular URL, the authority SHOULD be generated as a name-based UUID v5 {{RFC4122}}; that is based on the SHA1 concatination of the URL namespace `6ba7b811-9dad-11d1-80b4-00c04fd430c8` (as UUID bytes) and the ASCII bytes of the particular URL.
 It is NOT RECOMMENDED to use this approach with a file URI {{RFC8089}} without a fully qualified `host` name.
-3. For referencing resources in an archive as a particular bytestream, independent of its location, the authority SHOULD be a checksum of the archive bytes.
+3._Hash-based_, for referencing resources in an archive as a particular bytestream, independent of its location, the authority SHOULD be a checksum of the archive bytes.
 The checksum MUST be expressed according to {{RFC6920}}'s `alg-val` production, and SHOULD use the